 Songwriter-arranger Johnny Green was hired as musical director, and with his assistance, Director Carol Reed was able to package the songs with maximum dramatic impact.

 By almost universal agreement, the high point of the film is Who Will Buy? – the beautiful medley of street songs that opens the second half of the film.
-From the first a cappella, pure-soprano statement of the main theme by the flower girl in the deserted Bloomsbury Square, the music builds gracefully into an oratorio of the ordinary.
+From the first a cappella, pure-soprano statement of the main theme by the flower girl in the deserted Bloomsbury Square (in reality, a facade built at Shepperton), the music builds gracefully into an oratorio of the ordinary.

 The other peddlers arrive gradually, sounding the variations and secondary motifs, and are eventually joined by policemen, maids, lords and ladies.
 Finally, the now-sunlit square is flooded with a river of humanity.

-Mark Lester is a blue-eyed photogenic Oliver; Ron Moody is a scene-chewing Fagin: Shani Wallis is a voluptuous and vibrant Nancy; and Oliver Reed is just about the most evil villain you could conjure in one of his juiciest roles as the murderous Bill Sikes.
+Mark Lester is a blue-eyed photogenic Oliver; Ron Moody is a scene-chewing Fagin: Shani Wallis is a voluptuous and vibrant Nancy, and Oliver Reed is just about the evilest villain you could conjure in one of his juiciest roles as the murderous Bill Sikes.
 There is also a battered old dog named Bullseye, who steals the picture.

 Oliver! deservedly won the Best Picture Oscar in 1968, and features 14 songs, many of them now classics – such as Food Glorious Food, Consider Yourself, If I Was A Rich Man and Where Is Love?.